Saeed Sohrabpour: Career

-In 1998, the minister of Culture and Higher Education, appointed Sohrabpour as the president of Sharif University of Technology, recommended by the faculty members of the university and stayed in the position from 1997 to 2010 until his resignation.
-He is the only president of a public university in Iran to keep the position for several years in more than one governmental presidency of the country and terminate his official role upon his own decision.
-This demonstrate his positive contribution in the advancement of the university and his high position among all parties and communities in Iran.
-Many experts believe that during his university presidency, the University had high stability and upward trend that paved the way for the university to develop in terms of scientific, cultural, educational and physical features and turned it as the country’s highest education index.
+In 1998, the Minister of Culture and Higher Education appointed Sohrabpour as the president of Sharif University of Technology, recommended by the university's faculty members, and stayed in the position from 1997 to 2010 until his resignation.
+He is the only president of a public university in Iran to keep the position in more than one governmental presidency for several years and terminate his official role upon his own decision.
+This demonstrates his positive contribution to the advancement of the university and his high position among all parties and communities in Iran.
+Many experts believe that during his university presidency, the University had high stability and an upward trend that paved the way for the university to develop in terms of scientific, cultural, educational, and physical features and turned it as the country’s highest education index.

-Sohrabpour was the head of mechanical engineering group in the Academy of Sciences in 1998.
+Sohrabpour was the head of the mechanical engineering group in the Academy of Sciences in 1998.
 He is also the chairman of the board for Iran Most Admired Knowledge Enterprise Award (MAKE), Center for Knowledge-based Management since 2011 and Iran EFQM Representative since 2016 that are helping and guiding more than 500 Iranian companies.
-Sohrabpour is also the president of Research Institute for Science, Technology and Industry Policy Making at Sharif University of Technology.
+Sohrabpour is also the president of Research Institute for Science, Technology and Industry Policy Making at the Sharif University of Technology.
 He is a member of the board of trustees of Iran’s National Library and Archives of I.R.
-Sohrabpour has published a large number of scientific papers.
+Sohrabpour has published many scientific papers.

 In February 2019, Sohrabpour was elected a foreign associate of the US National Academy of Engineering "for establishing Sharif University as an academic Center of Excellence and advancing engineering and science education in Iran."